 I also love the fact that it is made dairy-free and without any oil, but also naturally gluten-free and soy-free, which will fit with many diets.

-The blend of garlic, lemon juice and basil makes the predominant flavor and using nutritional yeast really adds that cheesy touch that balances out everything.
+The blend of garlic, nutty flavor from the walnuts, lemon juice and basil makes the predominant flavor and using nutritional yeast really adds that cheesy touch that balances out everything.
 The flavors are so close to a traditional pesto no one will know it's vegan, plus it is made healthier and without using parmesan cheese at all.

-And although olive oil makes classic pesto sauces so rich, I always swap the oil for cold water.
-And it does work so well, I promise!
+And although a good quality olive oil makes classic pesto sauces so rich, I like to swap the oil for cold water.
+It works so well!
 The water helps the flavorful ingredients come together to a super creamy consistency and you can then enjoy a pesto sauce that's lighter without any added fats.

 Ingredients you'll need